coleyr/PaintedLake/content/posts/yo-jackass-one-from-the-wire.md

 ---
-title: 'Yo, Jackass!
-One from the wire'
+title: "Yo, Jackass!
+One from the wire"
 date: 2019-07-14
 tags: ['After School Murder Club', 'Carl Schreiber']
 ---